AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 **Are you impacted?**

-If you are using an older version of Triggers integration through oAuth authentication, **you need to move to Adobe I/O**.
+If your environment is on a lower build than Campaign 19.1.8, 20.2.4, Gold Standard 11, then you are using an older version of Triggers integration through oAuth authentication: **you need to move to Adobe I/O**.

 **How to update?**